 The type of soil you are about to build a home on will determine the slab type needed.
-The earth under your home is the foundation for your building, it could have an impact for your home over its lifetime.
+The earth under your home is the foundation for your building, it could have an impact on your home over its lifetime.
 It is important to have the soil engineered and certified by professionals.

-Two to three bore holes are drilled (usually 2m down) and soil samples are removed and taken to the laboratory for testing.
+Two to three boreholes are drilled (usually 2m down) and soil samples are removed and taken to the laboratory for testing.
 This process will take seven to ten days.

 This is the most extreme soil type and simply means this soil has a higher level of movement.
 Although E class slabs are the most expensive, the good news is your home will be sitting on a very strong slab and foundation!
 Interestingly, E-type soil is usually much better for growing lush gardens and turf – saving you money when it comes to landscaping your home.